Neo-eclectic architecture

 Neo-eclectic architecture is a name for an architectural style that has influenced residential building construction in North America in the latter part of the 20th century and early part of the 21st.
 It is a contemporary version of Revivalism that has perennially occurred since Neoclassical architecture developed in the mid 18th century.

 In contrast to the occasionally faux and low-budget Neo-Eclectic detached homesteads, the term New Classical architecture identifies contemporary buildings that stick to the basic ideals, proportions, materials and craftsmanship of traditional architecture.

 Characteristics

 Neo-eclectic architecture combines a wide array of decorative techniques taken from an assortment of different house styles.
-It can be considered a devolution from the clean and unadorned modernist styles and principals behind the Mid-Century modern and Ranch-style houses that dominated North American residential design and construction in the first decades after the Second World War.
+It can be considered a devolution from the clean and unadorned modernist styles and principles behind the Mid-Century modern and Ranch-style houses that dominated North American residential design and construction in the first decades after the Second World War.
 It is an outgrowth of postmodern architecture, yet differs from postmodernism in that it is not creatively experimental.